-The National Theatre will produce a revival of Stephen Sondheim and James Goldman's 1971 musical Follies at the Olivier Theatre in late 2017.
+The National Theatre produced a revival of Stephen Sondheim and James Goldman's 1971 musical Follies at the Olivier Theatre in late 2017, and it will return to the theatre in February 2019.
 Set on the crumbling stage of a Broadway theatre the musical brings together past performers from the Weismann's Follies as they reunite for one final time before the venue's destruction.
 The show primarily focuses on two couples, Buddy and Sally Durant Plummer and Benjamin and Phyllis Rogers Stone and their own memories, challenges and roads they didn't take.

 New York, 1971.
 There’s a party on the stage of the Weismann Theatre.
 Tomorrow the iconic building will be demolished.
 Thirty years after their final performance, the Follies girls gather to have a few drinks, sing a few songs and lie about themselves.
 Including such classic songs as Broadway Baby, I’m Still Here and Losing My Mind.

 Stephen Sondheim and James Goldman's 1971 Broadway masterwork Follies is a literally overwhelming experience.
 I cried from virtually the beginning to the haunting end of this evocative portrait of the end of an era for a once-fabled New York theatre, on the eve of being torn down to make way for an office building, as a final reunion is held on its crumbling stage for the chorus girls and featured acts that once appeared in Follies revue shows there.
 Read more